orb3gozo/telegram-bot-cookiecutter-template/{{cookiecutter.project_slug}}/README.md

 ## Development

-To start developing this project, clone this repo and do:
+To run the bot locally, clone this repo and follow the instructions:

 ```bash
 $ make env-compile